-We first define a set of terms related to BC data and migration.
-While most of these terms come from Ethereum and Bitcoin they are widely adopted by BC industry and research community and reused in \cite{Hyperledger19}, \cite{EOS18}, \cite{Hearn16}.
-These terms are defined to better express the illustrative example, BC migration scenarios, data fidelity levels, and patterns only.
+We first define a set of terms related to blockchain data and migration.
+While most of these terms originate from Ethereum and Bitcoin, they are widely adopted by the blockchain industry and research community \cite{Hyperledger19, EOS18, Hearn16}.
+These terms are defined to clearly express the illustrative example, migration scenarios, data fidelity levels, and proposed patterns.

-A \textit{state} is anything tracked by a BC such as the ownership and value of an asset, balance of an account, Unspent Transaction Output (UTXO), reputation, and an attribute of a physical object.
-An \textit{account} (aka., address) is a reference/key to a state or SC, e.g., owner of an UTXO in Bitcoin \cite{Nakamoto08} or balance of an Ethereum account \cite{Wood19}. \textit{Global state} is the collection of all accounts and their current state(s) tracked by the BC.
-While SCs may also have embedded state, it is recommended to separate the state of SC code to enhance the upgradability and cost efficiency of SCs \cite{Xu18}.
-Hence, state also refers to a state used by a SC.
+A \textit{state} is anything tracked by a blockchain such as the balance of an account, Unspent Transaction Output (UTXO), value of an asset, ownership of an asset represented as a digital token, or an attribute of a physical object.
+Public blockchains use one or more native assets (i.e., default cryptocurrency) for value transfer and transaction fees.
+Our definition of state also includes the states embedded within a smart contract such as tokens and other data.
+An \textit{account} (aka., address) is a reference/key to a state or smart contract, e.g., owner of a UTXO in Bitcoin \cite{Nakamoto08} or balance and other data of an Ethereum account \cite{Wood19}. \textit{Global state} (aka., world state) is the collection of all accounts and their current states tracked by the blockchain.

 A \textit{transaction} (TX) is used to initiate a valid state transition.
-For example, a TX can change the ownership of a title or debit cryptocurrency from one account and credit to another.
-A \textit{Smart Contract} (SC) is a set of executable instructions that are activated in response to a TX.
-When executing, these instructions may change the state and generate new TXs.
-Similar to database TXs, BC TXs also perform complex operations on multiple states.
-However, they do not fully support CRUD operations and ACID properties \cite{Tai17}. \textit{History} (aka., block history) is the collection of all blocks produced by the BC.
-Each block internally tracks all TXs, SCs, and resulting state after executing those TXs and SCs.
+For example, a transaction can change the ownership of a title or debit cryptocurrency from one account and credit it to another.
+A \textit{Smart Contract} (SC) is a set of executable instructions that are activated in response to a transaction.
+When executing, these instructions may change the states and call other functions on the blockchain. \textit{History} (aka., block history) is the collection of all blocks produced by the blockchain.
+Each block tracks all the included transactions and resulting states after executing those transactions and smart contracts.